 - CLAMP: Connecting Language and Perception

 - DEFT: Statistical Relational Learning for Textual Inference

 See videos of my invited talks on grounded language learning

 as well as Powerpoint presentations for some of my older talks.

 I grew up in the 60's and 70's in the small town of O'Fallon Illinois where starting in 1967 I

 and, starting in 1975, O'Fallon Township

 Highschool.
-See a scanned version of a paper I wrote for a high-school
+See a scanned version of a paper I wrote (on a typewriter!) for a high-school

 English class when I was only 17 years old entitled

 "High-level Artificial Intelligence: An Imminent Possibility with an Enormous